willigott/biophysical-assay-data-analysis/notebooks/dsf_analysis.md

 fig_dtw.show()
 ```

 The results seem rather clear: all the blue wells are filled while the red ones are empty.
-Obviously, if you have prior info on which wells are filled and which ones aren't this analysis is not needed.
-It is also advisable to always double-check these results.
+Obviously, if you have prior info on which wells are filled and which ones aren't this analysis is not needed, however, it can still be useful to identify atypical shapes and to exclude the corresponding wells from further analysis.
+It is certainly advisable to always double-check these results.

 ## Bulk analysis of all relevant wells
 For now we go ahead and filter all wells where we expect to have a meaningful signal (blue wells):